Nitin-Rajasekar/Terminal-Checkers/README.md

 up the terminal as well as the text file.

 The game ends when one of the users has no pieces left, or has no possible moves to make.

+Additional notes on the output of the "K possible moves" function:
+The blank lines here are significant.
+For an input K, you will likely see K moves being labelled without any line breaks (if it's more than K, it's because the moves involve jumps).
+That means they are successive moves.
+Following that, before you encounter consecutive lines without line breaks, will be several line-separated moves.
+All of these moves are substitutes for the last move.
+The same applies to all the clusters of lines you will find.

+Here is an dummy output to illustrate what this means.
+Say, K = 3:

+A
+B
+C

+D

+E

+F
+G

+H

+I

+J

+K
+L
+M

+N

+Here, A is the first move, and B is a possible move after A. C, D, E are the possible moves after B. F is a possible move after A, and G, H, I, J are possible moves after F. When you encounter KLM (size of cluster of lines = K), it means all the possible moves starting with the move "A" have been exhausted.
+Similarly, L is a possible move after K, M and N are possible moves after L, and so on.